Moore and UAPB host Missouri - WTOP News

 Columbia, Missouri; Sunday, 5 p.m.
 EST

-BOTTOM LINE: UAPB plays Missouri after Christian Moore scored 20 points in UAPB’s 98-64 loss to the Texas Tech Red Raiders.
+BOTTOM LINE: UAPB visits Missouri after Christian Moore scored 20 points in UAPB’s 98-64 loss to the Texas Tech Red Raiders.

-The Tigers are 4-0 in home games.
-Missouri averages 87.6 points and has outscored opponents by 24.2 points per game.
+The Tigers have gone 4-0 in home games.
+Missouri scores 87.6 points while outscoring opponents by 24.2 points per game.

 The Golden Lions are 0-5 in road games.
-UAPB ranks sixth in the SWAC with 30.7 rebounds per game led by Robert Lewis averaging 6.3.
+UAPB has a 0-4 record against teams over .500.

-TOP PERFORMERS: Caleb Grill is scoring 15.8 points per game with 3.2 rebounds and 1.2 assists for the Tigers.
+TOP PERFORMERS: Caleb Grill is scoring 15.8 points per game and averaging 3.2 rebounds for the Tigers.

-Moore is shooting 30.0% from beyond the arc with 1.5 made 3-pointers per game for the Golden Lions, while averaging 14.2 points, 3.8 assists and 2.3 steals.
+Moore is averaging 14.2 points, 3.8 assists and 2.3 steals for the Golden Lions.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.